carlos-a-g-h/pysqlitekv/README.md

 - "test_datatypes.py" → Data types and a sort of "introduction" to the library

-- "test_lists.py" → How to store, update, read and delete lists precisely + how to do DBTransactions
+- "test_lists.py" → How to store, update, read and delete lists precisely + how to do transactions

 - "test_hashmaps" → How to store, update, read and delete dictionaries precisely